normancarcamo/pxt/README.md

     res.json({ success: false, message: error.message });
   }
   ```
-  That way we hide sensitive information, for example: in dev env we could send the stack error for obviously reasons, but in production env we would not do it.
+  By doing that we hide sensitive information, for example: in development environment, we could send the stack error for obviously reasons, but in production environment, we would not do it.
-  And as a last point if this is applied, we will have to document each error code sent to the client, that way the frontend code checks for each code documented so that way she/he can know the real reason of the error and present the proper message error.
+  And as a last point if this is applied, we will have to document the process, each error code sent to the client, this way, the frontend code checks for each code documented so that way the developers in the frontend code can know the real reason of the error and present the proper message error.
-  It looks like more job than a simple error message, but for security reason this solution can be considered.
+  It looks like more job than a simple error message, but for security reason this solution can be considered, also, it's subjetive and the solution can be debatable.
 - Run TSLint
 - There are more things to improve, but for now I think it's enough.
-- I will improve this if it's required.
+- I will improve all these suggestion/tips if it's required.

 ## NPM Scripts:
 - npm run remove -> remove docs/test logs node_modules package-lock.json